rails/website/_posts/2024-09-13-this-week-in-rails.markdown

 Previously, using `.left_outer_joins` with the same child association would only join one of the parents.
 After this fix it now correctly joins both parents.

 [alias_attribute: handle user defined source methods](https://github.com/rails/rails/pull/52842)
-Before this change, when using `alias_attribute` and trying to alias user defined source methods would error, for example-
+Before this change, when using `alias_attribute` and trying to alias user defined source methods would error, for example:

 ```ruby
 class Person